fccoelho/epigrass/docs/source/scripting.rst

 	Nesting of the objects inside a Simulate object.

-From quickly going through the exaple Custom model above it problably became clear, to the Python-initiated, that Yous can access variables at the node and graph levels.
+From quickly going through the example Custom model above it probably became clear, to the Python-initiated, that Yous can access variables at the node and graph levels.
 This is possible because *Model* becomes a method in a node object which in is turn is contained into a graph object (see figure).

 Besides being nested within the *graph* object, *node* and *edge* contain references to their containers.
 This means that using the introspective abilities of Python the user can access any information at any level of the full *graph* model and use it in the custom model.
 In order to help you do this, Let's establish an API for developing custom models.